Latest SeedProd News

 Then scroll down to the bottom of the same page and click the Launch Setup Wizard button.

-Click the Launch Setup Wizard button to connect your site to Google Analytics
+Launch Setup Wizard button in MonsterInsights Settings to connect Google Analytics

 You can then follow the instructions in the launch wizard to connect your website to Google Analytics.